LEO0331/Mini_projects/CodingPractice/leetcode88_merge_sorted_array.md

 Merge Sort

 # Solution
-Insert array nums2 from the end of the array nums1: count number from right to the left
+Insert array nums2 from the end of the array nums1: count number from right to the left(large to small)
 ```
 /*
 * @param {number[]} nums1